yoavram/Cupertino/draft.md

 ## Evidence

-**TODO** evidence for faster production of variation in low fitness individuals.
+**TODO** evidence for faster generation of variation in low fitness individuals.

 ## Conclusions